 Louvin's music had now become smoother and more 'mainstream Nashville' than his erstwhile raw 'mountainy' style, although a plaintive bluegrass undertone is never too far from the surface in his vocal delivery.

 Both albums have now been digitally re-mastered and are released on CD for the first time.
 The accompanying 12-page booklet includes extensive liner notes, photographs and full lyrics to all of the featured tracks.

-Today, Louvin continues to be involved in recording projects, often in esteemed company which has included George Jones, Tanya Tucker, Willie Nelson, Waylon Jennings (Tuesday 15 June 1937 - Wednesday 13 February 2002) and Charlie Daniels.
-2007 saw the release of his latest new album, which reprised his classic material and was recorded with rock and country stars such as Tom T. Hall, Elvis Costello and Marty Stuart as well as members from alt-country ensembles such as Wilco and Lambchop'.
+Today, Louvin continues to be involved in recording projects, often in esteemed company which has included George Jones (Saturday 12 September 1931 - Friday 26 April 2013), Tanya Tucker, Willie Nelson, Waylon Jennings (Tuesday 15 June 1937 - Wednesday 13 February 2002) and Charlie Daniels.
+2007 saw the release of a new album, which reprised his classic material and was recorded with rock and country stars such as Tom T. Hall, Elvis Costello and Marty Stuart, as well as members from alt-country ensembles such as Wilco and Lambchop'.

 On Monday 27 April 2009, Hux Records released Faron Young's 'Here's Faron Young and Occasional Wife' (Hux Records, 2009) as HUX 105.

 'Two original Faron Young LPs, first released in 1968 and 1970, now digitally re-mastered and reissued on CD for the first time.